 Sometimes you might get a compulsive need to brush your teeth, but do be wary as the composition of saliva changes when you’re dry fasting and can become corrosive.
 There is usually a protective enamel over teeth during a dry fast, so best to let your teeth take care of themselves and not interfere.

 Ideally, healthy people can get pimples or boils when dry fasting, simply due to the toxins showing up on their face.
 If it’s a concern, you can use potato skin, grated potatoes, or ice or apply coconut oil overnight to lessen their appearance.
 Sometimes the skin can get eczema or look pale, dull, or extremely dry.
 All of these usually go away after you end the dry fast.
 Do make sure you eat healthy and nutritious food after your fast and hydrate well.
+I’d also recommend the Fruit Fusion multivitamin and mineral powder to give your body all it needs and keeps you in keto for the healthiest exit out of a fast, and for glowing clean skin (a reflection of your gut and liver health) I like this detox and superfood green juice.

 Old sports injuries can cause pronounced pain during dry fasting.
 These are being healed, so don’t worry.
 You can use a small amount of ointment that has snake or bee venom or shilajit— once or twice daily— to help with the pain.
 You can also rub the area with sesame oil and use a heated pad.
 Be careful as the body will digest the creams, oils, or anything applied to your skin.